 Bariatric surgery or weight-loss surgery encompasses a group of operations that assist you reduce excess weight by making changes to your gastrointestinal system.
 This is often one among the foremost popular method for those people who have tried every other non-surgical options like diet control & exercise but still unable to reduce weight.
 However, there are still many myths among the patients which is stopping them to choose this.
-So in this article, Dr. Harsh Sheth who is a Mumbai based bariatric surgeon will clear all the myths about bariatric surgery.
+So in this article, Dr. Harsh Sheth who is a Mumbai based bariatric surgeon will clear all the myths about bariatric surgery and bariatric care quincy ma.

 Myth: Bariatric surgery is extremely dangerous.